 Objective: To use temperature and humidity data to make predictions of possible snow crystal type.

-Materials: Snow Morphology graph for each pair of children.
+Materials: Snow Morphology Chart for each pair of children.

 PUPPET SHOW “No Two Alike?”